Clemson-MSE/HemeLB-Carpentries/_episodes/06-gpus-with-hemelb.md

 > #SBATCH --partition=booster
 > #SBATCH --gres=gpu:4
 > ~~~
+> {: .source}
 >
 > would result in running the simulation with 8 MPI tasks per node and only 4 GPUs per node.
-This means that we encounter a situation of 2-to-1 CPUs to GPUs.
+This means that
+> we encounter a situation of 2-to-1 CPUs to GPUs.
+>
 > Provide the timings for running the GPU code using a 2-to-1 and 4-to-1 situation.
-Report the scaling of the code, as well as the performance (MLUPS per computing core and MLUPS per node, where for the later just divide the performance by the number of nodes used).
+Report the scaling of the code,
+> as well as the performance (MLUPS per computing core and MLUPS per node, where for the later just divide the performance by the number of nodes used).

 ## 1-to-1 and 2-to-1